pwning/docs/suggestions-for-running-a-ctf.markdown

 Avoid brute forcible flags.
 For example, if flag has to be the name of a city, some players might try to submit thousands of guesses.
 Please do not put a CAPTCHA in front of all key submissions.
 This is unnecessary and extremely annoying to players.

 Be maximally permissible with flag checking.
 The flag submission should be case-insensitive and reasonably flexible.
-A nice feature is to accept any of "CTF{663d63e8c755f1b4}", "663D63E8C755F1B4", "flag is: 663D63E8C755F1B4", etc.
+A nice feature is to accept any of "CTF{663d63e8c755f1b4}", "663D63E8C755F1B4", "flag is: 663D63E8C755F1B4", etc. Another nice feature is to trim/strip white space characters in flag submissions as they can easily be added when copying and pasting into web forms.

 ## Mechanics